Ken Lum: Curatorial

 Lum's activities include several curatorial projects.
 He was Director of the non-profit and then non-funded Or Gallery in Vancouver from 1982 to 1984.
-While Or Gallery Director, he curated PoCo Rococo, an exhibition held in Coquitlam Mall, a large suburban shopping centre.
+While Or Gallery Director, he curated PoCo Rococo, an exhibition held in Coquitlam Centre, a large suburban shopping mall in Coquitlam.
 The exhibition included high school art students of Coquitlam and Port Coquitlam with established city artists.
-In 2001, Lum was part of a team that founded a Humanities 101 educational lectures program for low income people in Vancouver's Downtown Eastside.
+In 2001, Lum was part of a team that founded a Humanities 101 educational lectures program for low-income people in Vancouver's Downtown Eastside.
 Lum was an advisor for The Short Century: Independence and Liberation Movements in Africa 1945 to 1994, a 2001 exhibition conceived and curated by Okwui Enwezor.
 Lum was curator of the 2004 NorthWest Annual for the Center of Contemporary Art in Seattle.
 In 2005, Lum co-curated Shanghai Modern 1919-1945, an exhibition about the city's art and culture during the republican era.
-He contributed an essay for the exhibition on the topic of Aesthetic Education in China.
+He contributed an essay for the exhibition on Aesthetic Education in China.
 The same year, he also co-curated and contributed an essay for the 7th Sharjah Biennial in The Emirate of Sharjah, United Arab Emirates, the largest international contemporary art biennale in the Middle East.
 In 2015, along with Paul Farber and A. Will Brown, Lum co-conceived and co-curated Monument Lab: Creative Speculations for Philadelphia, a public art and urban research project sited in the courtyard of Philadelphia City Hall.
 The project consisted of a specially designed research pavilion, a prototype monument by artist Terry Adkins, and free dialogues led by Philadelphia artists and critical thinkers using William Penn's iconic plan for the city's five public squares as inspiration.